Homeschool Activities for Toddlers

 Take a piece of paper draw lines on it to make 4 boxes.
 In those boxes, you can write numbers 1-4 and then your toddler would have to count and show that number in an object.
 Say you have goldfish snacks on hand you can have your toddler use those as counters and place them in the boxes to show how many are suppose to be in that box.

 If you have an empty egg carton or any small bin that you can use for counting.
-Use a dice and have your toddler roll the dice count what they landed on then they can use pom poms or beads to count the number they landed on by putting them in the empty egg carton or bin.
+Take a dice and have your toddler roll it.
+Then they count what the dice landed on and they can use pom poms or beads to count the number they landed on by putting them in the empty egg carton or bin.

 These are just some of the awesome homeschool activities for toddlers to learn or keep them busy while teaching older siblings.
 I would love to hear if you use any of these or if you give any of them a try.
 I love how there are so many different ways to reuse supplies for other lessons while having fun teaching your toddler.
 You can also check out my article on 5 fun ways to teach your preschooler the Alphabet or all the homeschool related posts.